-802 - Trauma Informed Care for LGBTQ Older Adults (AL, CC) and added as virtual presentation # V1604.
+802 - Trauma Informed Care for LGBTQ Older Adults (AL, CC)

 - Appreciate that older adults bring with them a lifetime of experiences both positive and negative into our settings. - Describe how past trauma/s can be revealed in the aging process, especially persons who are LGBTQ. - Explore best practices for working with a trauma-informed lens so you can provide the best care and services possible to LGBTQ older adults.
 Leora Effinger-Weintraub, MSW, LGSW, Psychotherapist, and Hannah McNamee, Education Supervisor, Rainbow Health, St. Paul